judemarfa/forever-living-website/replit.md

 - Added business opportunity links (https://thealoeveraco.shop/CDUSJPbt)
 - Implemented responsive design with mobile-first approach
 - Added call-to-action elements with urgency messaging
+- Updated tagline with authentic Hippocrates quote: "A wise man should consider that health is the greatest of human blessings"
+- Replaced About section photo with professional presentation image from Forever Living Products event
+- Created custom SVG image with authentic Hippocrates quote to avoid copyright issues